nterprise/api-docs/data/docs/jekyll/tos.md

 "YOUR" AS USED IN THIS AGREEMENT SHALL REFER TO SUCH ENTITY.
 IF YOU DO NOT HAVE SUCH AUTHORITY, OR IF YOU DO NOT AGREE TO ALL THE TERMS AND CONDITIONS IN THIS AGREEMENT, YOU MUST DECLINE USE OF THE SERVICES.**

-This Agreement by and between nfrastructure Technologies, LLC(" **nfrastructure**") and the person or entity accepting this agreement as described above (" **You"** ) is effective as of the date that You first use or access the Services (" **Effective Date**").
+This Agreement by and between nfrastructure Technologies, LLC(" **nfrastructure** ") and the person or entity accepting this agreement as described above (" **You** ") is effective as of the date that You first use or access the Services (" **Effective Date** ").
 By clicking the "I accept" button, otherwise accepting this Agreement through a document that incorporates this Agreement, or using or accessing the Services, You agree to be bound by this Agreement.
 If You do not agree or do not wish to bind yourself to the terms in this Agreement, You must not access or use the Services.

 ## 1. GENERAL DEFINITIONS.

 **1.1.
-"Affiliate"** means an entity that owns, is owned by, or is under common ownership with, a Party.
+"Affiliate" ** means an entity that owns, is owned by, or is under common ownership with, a Party.

 **1.2.
-"Confidential Information"** means information that is owned or possessed by a Party, its Affiliates or its or their Personnel, that either is marked as "confidential" or "proprietary" or otherwise due to its nature reasonably would be deemed to be confidential, and that is disclosed or accessed pursuant to this Agreement.
+"Confidential Information" ** means information that is owned or possessed by a Party, its Affiliates or its or their Personnel, that either is marked as "confidential" or "proprietary" or otherwise due to its nature reasonably would be deemed to be confidential, and that is disclosed or accessed pursuant to this Agreement.

 **1.3.
-"Data"** means data or information originated by You that You submit to the Services or Software environment.
+"Data" ** means data or information originated by You that You submit to the Services or Software environment.

 **1.4.
-"Documentation"** means explanatory materials in printed, electronic, or online form accompanying the Services or Software.
+"Documentation" ** means explanatory materials in printed, electronic, or online form accompanying the Services or Software.

 **1.5.
-"Party"** means nfrastructure or You, and "**Parties**" means nfrastructure and You.
+"Party" ** means nfrastructure or You, and " **Parties** " means nfrastructure and You.

 **1.6.
-"Services"** means the software and infrastructure in a hosted environment, provided and maintained by nfrastructure to which You are being granted access under this Agreement, as well as any other related services nfrastructure performs with respect to the Software under this Agreement.
+"Services" ** means the software and infrastructure in a hosted environment, provided and maintained by nfrastructure to which You are being granted access under this Agreement, as well as any other related services nfrastructure performs with respect to the Software under this Agreement.

 **1.7.
-"Software"** means the proprietary software applications, program, and interfaces made available to You by nfrastructure as part of the Services.
+"Software" ** means the proprietary software applications, program, and interfaces made available to You by nfrastructure as part of the Services.

-**1.8."Suggestions"** means any feedback, comments, ideas, improvements, or suggestions provided by You to nfrastructure with respect to the Services or Software.
+**1.8."Suggestions" ** means any feedback, comments, ideas, improvements, or suggestions provided by You to nfrastructure with respect to the Services or Software.

-**1.9.****"You, Your, or User"** refers to the individual or entity that is accessing or using the Services.
+**1.9.**** "You, Your, or User" ** refers to the individual or entity that is accessing or using the Services.

 ## 2. RIGHTS GRANTED.